microsoft/seet/README.md

 # SEET

-SEET (Simulation Engine for Eye Tracking) is a Python library for modeling, simulating, and analyzing synthetic eye environments.
+SEET (Simulation Engine for Eye Tracking) is a Python library for modeling, simulating, and analyzing synthetic eye tracking systems.
 It provides tools for geometry, device modeling, optimization, sensitivity analysis, and visualization, supporting research and development in eye tracking.

 ## Features